-- 4.2.17 The River Ouzel and its floodplain should form the basis of a linear park which connects with the existing Ouzel Valley linear park to the south of the M1, and to the linear park running through the centre of Newport Pagnell.
-Segregated pedestrian/cycle crossings of the M1 and A422 should be provided, in the form of either bridges or underpasses. - 4.2.18 The River Ouzel Park should provide a naturalistic park land area which enhances the biodiversity and landscape value of the area.
-Existing hedges should be enhanced and supplemented with the planting of appropriate tree species. - 4.2.19 Footpath/cycle links should be provided along the river but also with appropriate crossing points to satisfy pedestrian/cyclist desire lines.
+- 4.2.16 The River Ouzel and its floodplain should form the basis of a linear park which connects with the existing Ouzel Valley linear park to the south of the M1, and to the linear park running through the centre of Newport Pagnell.
+Segregated pedestrian/cycle crossings of the M1 and A422 should be provided, in the form of either bridges or underpasses. - 4.2.17 The character of the linear park should reflect that of the River Ouzel Park elsewhere within Milton Keynes.
+It should provide a naturalistic park land area which enhances the biodiversity and landscape value of area.
+Existing hedges should be enhanced and supplemented with the planting of appropriate tree species.